adrn/adrn.github.io/README.md

 Commands
 --------

-Use the environment `source activate adrian.pw`.
+Use the environment `conda activate adrn.github.io`.

 Use `make devserver` to start a development server to generate the pages and serve them locally at http://localhost:8000 - `make stopserver` will stop the